Why is bitcoin crashing? What Elon Musk’s Tesla comments mean for the cryptocurrency

 — Jeff Booth (@JeffBooth) May 13, 2021

-Some big investors came out to announce they’re hitting the cable news shows to talk about how bitcoin is good for the environment (again)
+Some big investors came out to announce they’re hitting the cable news shows to talk about how bitcoin is good for the environment (again).

 I’ll be on @SquawkCNBC tomorrow morning at 6:50am EST to explain why Bitcoin is good for the environment.